WARCORE-HCKS/LockBox/README.md

 ## 🎯 About

-**LockBox** is a futuristic real-time messaging platform that implements **production-grade end-to-end encryption** using the **Signal Protocol**.
-Built with privacy-first principles and a stunning cyberpunk HUD aesthetic, LockBox ensures that only you and your intended recipients can read your messages—not even the server can decrypt them.
+**LockBox** is a modern real-time messaging platform that implements **production-grade end-to-end encryption** using the **Signal Protocol**.
+Built with privacy-first principles, LockBox ensures that only you and your intended recipients can read your messages—not even the server can decrypt them.

 ### Why LockBox?

 - 🔐 **True E2E Encryption** - Signal Protocol with X3DH key exchange & Double Ratchet algorithm
 - ⚡ **Real-time Delivery** - Instant messaging with WebSocket technology
-- 🎨 **Cyberpunk HUD Design** - Premium interface with neon effects, particles, and 15+ animations
+- 🎨 **Modern UI/UX** - Discord/Signal-inspired interface with dark mode
-- 🔒 **Privacy Focused** - Neon-glowing encryption indicators throughout the app
+- 🔒 **Privacy Focused** - Visual encryption indicators throughout the app
 - 🛡️ **Secure by Design** - Session-based auth with encrypted key storage
-- 🎛️ **Customizable Workspace** - Fully draggable/resizable dashboard panels

 > **Production Ready**: LockBox implements the same encryption protocol used by Signal, WhatsApp, and Google Messages for billions of users worldwide.